xSardine/AMQ-Artists-DB/README.md

 ## Known Database Issues

-- Backup vocalists are sometimes stored as full performers, which can affect **Max Other People** (e.g. SMITH with MON, where SMITH is effectively the lead).
+- Backup vocalists are sometimes stored as full performers, which can affect **Max Other People** (e.g. SMITH with MON, where SMITH is pretty much the only singer).
-- Composer credits, arranger credits, and composer line-ups are only partly built out.

 The song list follows AMQ: missing songs, inconsistent artist spellings, and romanization mistakes usually need to be fixed upstream.
 Report those on the AMQ Discord after reading their pinned change-request guidelines.
 Artist/group relationship data and occasional extra songs are maintained here separately.